Table of Contents

 - By clicking the magnifying glass icon from the top right-hand corner of the screen within Sonar (highlighted in image below)

-For example, in the image below, the phrase "bil" was used to perform a global search.
-This resulted in all entities containing "bil" to be displayed, along with multiple links to screens within Sonar that contain "bil" as well.
+In the image below, the phrase "bil" was used to perform a global search.
+This resulted in the first 25 entities containing "bil" to be displayed, including accounts, contacts, RADIUS accounts, and multiple links to screens within Sonar that contain "bil" as well.
 On the right-hand side of the results list you can see an overview of the account information for the first potential match found - that of Bill Smith.
 When a potential contact or account match is found, numerous details are displayed right within the results list - including any associated inventory items and any activity (which cannot be seen in the below photo).

 From within the results list, you will also see 2 icons - the globe (pictured below, on the left), and the phone (pictured below, on the right).
-The globe icon will appear for nearly all search results, and clicking on it will take you to the specific page for that result.
+The globe icon will appear for nearly all search results, and clicking on it will take you to the specific page for that result (i.e. for an account, clicking the globe icon will navigate you into the account's management view page).
 The phone icon will only appear when searching for accounts, and allows you to start a call log for that account simply by clicking on it.

 Global Search Filter Keywords